GChristensen/posts/_posts/2019-10-14-eight-years-of-clojure-and-google-app-engine.md

 But because this post is about Clojure and App Engine, we leave meditations on these matters for some other time.
 It is enough to say, that [GAE](https://cloud.google.com/appengine/) is the most affordable, feature-rich and permissive web-hosting platform you can find for free.

-Below are some highligths from my eight-years-long experience of the maintaining of the [feedxcavator](https://github.com/GChristensen/feedxcavator2) application.

 ### The sweet part